Balou97/DnD_Kampagne/content/3_Storyline/1_Current Missions.md

 - A great battle is imminent.
 Strahd leads his army of undead towards Waterdeep.
 The kingdom of Lemuria is currently assembling its forces and marching to meet Strahd.
 - The group is trying to figure out who is the real enemy.
 - The group had their first Encounter with Zephyr Solvyrth and begin to think that theres a third party behind all this evil plans.
-- After speaking with Laeral Silverhand they got an audience with the King himself, King Arcturus XVI
+- After speaking with Laeral Silverhand they got an audience with the King himself, King Arcturus XIII
+- The Party paid the King a visit and found out that he is not really himself.
+He is strongly influenced and in some way mindcontrolled by Dr. Dr. Jarvis.
+- Furthermore they found out that Dr. Dr. Jarvis is a loyal subordinate to Zephyr Solvyrth himself.

 # Side Quests
 ## FEND´s Story